rasodu/AspnetCoreOnHerokuSample/PRODUCTBACKLOG.md

   - If it works on developer's machine, then it will always work on production too.
 Docker eliminate chance of missing production dependency during deployment.
   - Developers can easily upgrade .NET version by switching the version number in dockerfile.
 Developer can utilize latest technology without relying on developer of build pack to release the upgrade.
   - Developers can customize additional software on the image running your app.
 Docker provides reliable way to install additional software on the OS level using Dockerfile.
 Developers are free to install additional packages on the OS.
 This makes infrastructure customizable by developers.
+- Create initial implementation of the project based on Ikechi Michael's [article](https://blog.devcenter.co/deploy-asp-net-core-2-0-apps-on-heroku-eea8efd918b6) to deploy Asp.net Core app with docker on Heroku.
 - Enable CD on git push for the project.
   - Heroku's built in functionality to create new deployment seems most strait forward.
 Looks like the will be work for long time without breaking and is very easy to get started with.
   - We had looked at doing CD by pushing image from Azure DevOps CD pipeline.
 But we decided to not take that route.
 The primary reason was that it required configuration done using the UI tool.
 There doesn't seem to be way to put those steps in config file and committing the configuration to repository, like you can do with Azure DevOps CI.